Florida State University, 1986, B.S. In Biology

 Ray currently resides in Tampa, FL., where he maintains a studio.
 His work is a synthesis of life experiences and a desire to illuminate the subconscious.
 Elements of abstract expressionism, surrealism, pop art, biology, and psychedelic music all combine and intertwine, creating an unique style of abstract painting.
 Each work is an experiment, as different paints mix and swirl, with meticulous layering providing the final touch.

-Ray has been diagnosed with a high-grade recurrent and metastatic myxofibrosarcoma.
+Ray was diagnosed with a high-grade myxofibrosarcoma in 2011.
 He is currently a patient at Moffitt Cancer Center in Tampa, FL.
-He is about to undergo surgery and radiation for a recurrence of his cancer.
-He previously has undergone 9 surgeries, 2 courses of radiation therapy, chemotherapy, and an immunotherapy clinical trial.
-He recently mounted a collaborative exhibition, entitled "My Sarcoma," in the Healing Arts Gallery at Moffitt Cancer Center, curated by the University Of South Florida Contemporary Art Museum.
+He recently underwent surgery and received radiation for a recurrence and metastasis of his cancer.
+He mounted a collaborative exhibition, entitled "My Sarcoma," in the Healing Arts Gallery at Moffitt Cancer Center, curated by the University Of South Florida Contemporary Art Museum.
 This exhibit illuminated his experiences as an artist and cancer patient.
 He recently collaborated with his Pathologist at Moffitt, Dr. Marilyn Bui, on the book, "The Healing Art Of Pathology," CAP Press.
 This journey has led Ray to a greater understanding and appreciation of his work.
 He envisions his art to be a prescient, visual manifestation of the battle raging within, and a powerful testament to the beauty of Hope.